North Dakota Leopold Conservation Award Applications Due May 15

 BISMARCK, ND – Know a North Dakota rancher, farmer or forester who goes above and beyond in the care and management of natural resources?
 Nominate them for the 2020 North Dakota Leopold Conservation Award®.

-Sand County Foundation, the nation’s leading voice for conservation of private land, presents the Leopold Conservation Award to private landowners in 13 states for extraordinary achievement in voluntary conservation.
+Sand County Foundation presents the Leopold Conservation Award to private landowners in 21 states for extraordinary achievement in voluntary conservation.
 In North Dakota, the $10,000 award is presented with North Dakota Grazing Lands Coalition, North Dakota Association of Soil Conservation Districts and the North Dakota Stockmen’s Association.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.

-The application deadline date is April 15, 2019.
+The application deadline is May 15, 2020.
 Mail applications to:

 North Dakota Grazing Lands Coalition

 Bismarck, ND 58502